Laurelia novae-zelandiae: Description

+As Laurelia novae-zelandiae age, the trees often develop large hollows at the centre of their trunks.

 Uses

+The plant is used in rongoā (traditional Māori medicine) as an analgesic, due to the presence of the alkaloid pukateine in the bark of the tree.
+The hollows at the centre of trunks were also traditionally used as burial trees.

-Historically, the light, but tough timber of pukatea has been used for boat building.
-The timber was used by Māori to create figureheads for canoes.
+The timber was used by Māori to create figureheads for canoes, as well as for bowls, clubs and paddles.
+The wood was also adopted by early European settlers for boat building.
 It is rather soft, but very strong.
 It yields a pale hardwood that is difficult to split and will dent upon impact rather than break.
 Its wood is pale-yellowish, with growth rings, and is homogeneous and fine-textured.
-An extract from the bark containing the alkaloid pukateine is used in traditional Māori herbal medicine as an analgesic.
 The pulp of the cambium was boiled in water and the resulting liquid used for treating tuberculosis.